Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Conclusions

 \section{Conclusions}

-A classical prefix code representation uses $\Oh{\sigma L}$ bits, where $\sigma$ is the alphabet size and $L$ the maximum codeword length, and encodes in constant time and decodes a codeword of length $\ell$ in time $\Oh{\ell}$.
-Canonical prefix codes can be represented in $\Oh{\sigma \log L}$ bits, so that one can encode and decode in constant time under reasonable assumptions.
+A classical prefix-free code representation uses $\Oh{\sigma L}$ bits, where $\sigma$ is the source alphabet size and $L$ the maximum codeword length, and encodes in constant time and decodes a codeword of length $\ell$ in time $\Oh{\ell}$.
+Canonical prefix codes can be represented in $\Oh{\sigma \log L}$ bits, so that one can encode and decode in constant time.
 In this paper we have considered two families of codes that cannot be put in canonical form.
 Alphabetic codes can be represented in $\Oh{\sigma}$ bits, but encoding and decoding takes time $\Oh{\ell}$.
-We gave an approximation that worsens the average code length by a factor of $1+\Oh{1/\sqrt{\log\sigma}}$, but in exchange requires $o(\sigma)$ bits and encodes and decodes in constant time.
-We then consider a family of codes that are canonical when read right to left.
-For those we obtain a representation using $\Oh{\sigma\log L}$ bits and encoding and decoding in time $\Oh{\ell}$, or even in $\Oh{1}$ time under reasonable assumptions if we use $\Oh{2^{\epsilon L}}$ further bits, for any constant $\epsilon>0$.
+We showed how to store an optimal alphabetic code in $\Oh{\sigma \log L}$ bits such that encoding and decoding any codeword of length $\ell$ takes $\Oh{\min (\ell, \log L)}$ time.
+We also showed how to store it in $\Oh{\sigma \log L + 2^{L^\epsilon}}$ bits, where $\epsilon$ is any positive constant, such that encoding and decoding any such codeword takes $\Oh{\log \ell}$ time.
+We thus answered an open problem from the conference version of this paper \cite{SPIRE16}.
+We then gave an approximation that worsens the average code length by a factor of $1+\Oh{1/\sqrt{\log\sigma}}$, but in exchange requires only $o(\sigma)$ bits and encodes and decodes in constant time.

-We have implemented the simple version of these right-to-left codes, which are used for compressing wavelet matrices, and shown that our encodings are significantly smaller than classical ones in practice (up to 30 times), albeit also slower (up to 30 times).
-For the journal version of the paper, we plan to implement the wavelet tree of $D$ with a shape that lets it operate in time $\Oh{\ell}$ or $\Oh{\log \ell}$, as used to prove Theorem~\ref{thm:matrices0}; currently we gave it Huffman shape in order to minimize space.
-Since there are generally more longer than shorter codewords, the Huffman shape puts them higher in the wavelet tree of $D$, so the longer codewords perform faster and the shorter codewords perform slower.
-This is the opposite effect as the one sought in Theorem~\ref{thm:matrices0}.
-Therefore, a faithful implementation may lead to a slightly larger but also faster representation.
+We then consider a family of codes where, at any level, the strings leading to leaves lexicographically precede the strings leading to internal nodes, if we read them upwards.
+For those we obtain a representation using $\Oh{\sigma\log L}$ bits and encoding and decoding in time $\Oh{\ell}$, and even in constant time if we use $\Oh{2^{\epsilon L}}$ further bits, where $\epsilon$ is again any positive constant.
+We have implemented the simple version of these codes, which are used for compressing wavelet matrices \cite{CNO15}, and shown that our encodings are significantly smaller than classical ones in practice (up to 30 times), albeit also slower (up to 30 times).
+We note that in situations when our encodings are small enough to fit in a faster level of the memory hierarchy, they are likely to be also significantly faster than classical ones.

-An interesting challenge is to find optimal alphabetic encodings that can encode and decode faster than in time $\Oh{\ell}$, even if they use more than $\Oh{\sigma}$ bits of space.
-Extending our results to other non-canonical prefix codes is also an interesting line of future work.
+We leave as an open question extending our results to dynamic coding \cite{Gag04,GKN09,GN09,GN11,GILMN18} and to codes with unequal codeword-symbol costs \cite{GN09,GL08}.